 (3) He shall publish in the Gazette a notice that he has made such election, and such notice shall be conclusive evidence that he is rightfully entitled to administer.

-(4) If after filing such election the gross value of the property to be administered is found to exceed the sum of $10 000, or the property to which the election relates is found to include property outside the State, the Public Trustee shall, as soon as practicable thereafter, file in the office of the Court a memorandum under his hand stating the fact, and proceed in the ordinary manner to obtain an order to administer the estate.
+(4) If after filing such election the gross value of the property to be administered is found to exceed the prescribed amount, or the property to which the election relates is found to include property outside the State, the Public Trustee shall, as soon as practicable thereafter, file in the office of the Court a memorandum under his hand stating the fact, and proceed in the ordinary manner to obtain an order to administer the estate.

 (5) If after filing such election the Public Trustee finds that the deceased person who was supposed to have died intestate has died testate, the Public Trustee shall, as soon as practicable, file in the office of the Court a memorandum under his hand stating the facts and revoking such election; whereupon such election shall be deemed to have been revoked accordingly, and the Public Trustee shall file in the office of the Court his accounts of all transactions in the matter of the estate of such deceased person.

+(6) In this section —

+prescribed amount means the amount prescribed for the purposes of section 10 of the Trustee Companies Act 1987 for the relevant time.

 [Section 14 amended by No. 12 of 1947 s.
 6; No. 64 of 1968 s.
 7; No. 25 of 1978 s.
 4; No. 67 of 1979 s.
-58.]
+58; No. 9 of 2008 s.
+15.]

 15. Public Trustee deemed successor of deceased for licensing purposes